poliastro/poliastro/docs/source/quickstart.md

 And that\'s it!
 Notice a couple of things:

 * Defining vectorial physical quantities using Astropy units is very easy.
-  The list is automatically converted to a :py:mod:`astropy.units.Quantity`, which is actually a subclass of NumPy arrays.
+  The list is automatically converted to a {py:mod}`astropy.units.Quantity`, which is actually a subclass of NumPy arrays.

 - If we display the orbit we just created, we get a string with the radius of pericenter, radius of apocenter, inclination, reference